British pension funds warn on any Fox/Sky deal

-LONDON British public sector pension funds on Tuesday called for an "appropriate" premium in any potential deal between Twenty-First Century Fox and Sky as well as for safeguards to protect minority shareholders.
+British public sector pension funds on Tuesday called for an "appropriate" premium in any potential deal between Twenty-First Century Fox (FOXA.O) and Sky (SKYB.L) as well as for safeguards to protect minority shareholders.

 "All directors of Sky have a duty not to disadvantage the public shareholders, and the position of the non-executives will need to be robust to ensure that the premium paid is appropriate and that shareholders are not disadvantaged by any temporary low in the share price," said Kieran Quinn, chairman of Britain's Local Authority Pension Fund Forum (LAPFF).

-The LAPFF represents 71 public sector pension funds managing 175 billion pounds ($222.29 billion) in assets.
+The LAPFF represents 71 public sector pension funds managing 175 billion pounds in assets.

 LAPFF said it wanted to see unspecified "safeguards for future probity given past track records of the businesses controlled by the Murdoch family".